OS X: Updating OS X and Mac App Store apps

 Secure connection to Apple's update servers

-Mountain Lion uses HTTPS to make a secure connection to Apple's Software Update servers.
-Some web proxy configurations may prevent this secure connection.
-See this article for more information or consult with your local network administrator.
+Mountain Lion and Maverics use HTTPS to make a secure connection to Apple's Software Update servers.
+Some web proxy configurations may prevent a secure connection–see this article for more information or consult with your local network administrator.

 Updating your software in OS X Lion, Mac OS X v10.6, or earlier